-In select Western States, lamb deaths which occur before marking, docking, or branding should be recorded separate from lamb deaths which occur after marking, docking, or branding.
+In select Western States, lamb deaths that occur before marking, docking, or branding should be recorded separately from those that occur after marking, docking, or branding.

 Deaths and losses from all causes.

 - 1. Stillborn lambs. - 2.
 Death loss occurring during transit to the operation or to market. - 3.
 Animals killed on a research facility. - 4.
 Custom Slaughter for on-farm consumption.